rosinaSav/NAS_code/README.md

 map_FANTOM.py: mapping FANTOM5 CAGE peaks to gene promoters and calculating a series of expression parameters for each gene.

+motif_stops.R: analysis of the number of stop codons in a set of motifs.

 NAS_analysis.py: main scripts to check whether PTCs are associated with greater rates of exon skipping.

 NAS_misc_tests.py: miscellaneous tests on large effect cases.